-San Diego Botanic Garden is a 35-acre paradise of garden trails featuring flowering trees, plants from all climates around the world desert to tropical, and the world’s largest collection of bamboo.
+San Diego Botanic Garden is a 35-acre paradise of garden trails featuring flowering trees, plants from all climates worldwide, desert to tropical, and the world’s largest collection of bamboo.
 San Diego Botanic Garden originally began as the private estate of Charles and Ruth Larabee and was known as the Quail Botanical Gardens.

-Their humble home was nestled on 30 acres which they landscaped with the exotic plants and trees collected as they traveled the world.
+Their humble home was nestled on 30 acres landscaped with the exotic plants and trees collected as they traveled the world.

 The original plantings at the garden were diverse and featured cork oaks, palms, aloes, cacti, hibiscus, and subtropical fruit-bearing shrubs and trees collected south of the equator.

-After county support waned in the early 1990’s, a group of private supporters bought control of the estate.
-The non-profit was established to “actively participate in the conservation of rare and, to serve the botanical and horticultural needs of San Diego County, and to exist as an urban retreat”.
+After county support waned in the early 1990s, a group of private supporters bought control of the estate.
+The non-profit was established to “actively participate in the conservation of rare and serve the botanical and horticultural needs of San Diego County and exist as an urban retreat.”